Sam-Serpoosh/pic_filtering/README.markdown

 ![Chryseobacterium Filtered (somewhat inverted version of previous image)](http://masihjesus.files.wordpress.com/2013/11/chryseobacterium_out-bmp-1.jpg)

 As you can see we magnified the edges of the above images which is the goal of **Sobel Algorithm**!

+## Performance and Execution Time measurements

-And the execution time for the CPU and GPU versions of implementation in milliseconds are as following:
+The execution time for the CPU and GPU versions of implementation in milliseconds are as following:

 ```
 |    CPU     |    GPU      |        Image         |